SvenVw/fdm/.changeset/free-donkeys-greet.md

 "@svenvw/fdm-app": minor
 ---

-Users can now drop files onto the shapefile drop area in the creation wizard, and it will work.
+Fixes that user can drop files as well for Mijn Percelen shapefile upload and Soil Analysis pdf upload.